Skip to main content

 Frequently Asked Questions

-What’s the difference between Alerts and Signals in Scanz?
-Signals fire across the entire market — you’re saying “tell me the moment ANY stock matching these filters breaks to a new high.”
+What’s the difference between Alerts and the Signal Scanner in Scanz?
+The Signal Scanner fires across the entire market — you’re saying “tell me the moment ANY stock matching these filters breaks to a new high.”
 Alerts target specific stocks you’ve already identified — you’re saying “tell me when THIS stock hits my entry level.”
-Signals are for discovery and broad market coverage.
+The Signal Scanner is for discovery and broad market coverage.
 Alerts are for execution on your shortlist.
 You need both running simultaneously.

 Where do I see my alert history?
 Your Triggered Alerts tab (Alerts sidebar, left panel) shows every alert that has fired — what triggered it, when it fired, and how long after you created it.
 Use it to audit your criteria weekly.
 Alerts that never fire might have thresholds that are too tight.
 Alerts that fire constantly and don’t lead to good trades need tightening.